FenPhoenix/ReasonableRTF/README.md

 ## Partially supported

-- Tables Cells and rows have spaces between them, but not much functionality beyond that.
+- Tables: Cells and rows have spaces between them, but not much functionality beyond that.
 - Lists: Numbers and bullets show up (that's better than RichTextBox most of the time), but indentation usually doesn't.

 ## Not currently supported